nonblocking/mashroom/packages/plugin-packages/mashroom-storage-provider-filestore/README.md

 }
 ```

- * _dataFolder_: Folder to store the data files.
+ * _dataFolder_: The **shared folder** to store the data files.
 The base for relative paths is the Mashroom config file (Default: ./data/storage)
  * _checkExternalChangePeriodMs_: Check JSON files for external changes after this period.
    If you set this to a value <= 0 the file timestamp will be checked on every access which will cause
    a lot of extra I/O and should only be done if the *@mashroom/mashroom-memory-cache* plugin is present (Default: 2000)
- * _prettyPrintJson_: Pretty print the JSON files to make it human readable (Default: true)
+ * _prettyPrintJson_: Pretty print the JSON files to make it human-readable (Default: true)